medmain/layr/packages/mongodb-store/README.md

 > Population is the process of automatically replacing the specified paths in the document with document(s) from other collection(s)

-So if we query the previous movie, the result will contain the Movie **and** its director:
+So if we query the previous movie, the result will contain the movie itself **and** its director:

 ```js
 const movie = await store.get({_type: 'Movie', _id: 'abc003'});